 - Lose control of semis

-- Hiring experienced professional drivers or adequately training new drivers
+- Hiring experienced professional drivers

-- Ensuring that cargo is properly secured
+- Ensuring all cargo is properly secured

-- Inspecting rigs for safety and performing regular maintenance
+- Inspecting rigs for safety

 - Don’t postpone filing.
 The longer you wait to file a truck accident claim, the more difficult it becomes to adequately support your case.
 Critical evidence is likely to lose credibility or deteriorate over time.